CCL in Action: Budi Agung Kuswara, Ketemu Projects: Kekasih Hati Sang Bumi

-Because Budi specifically wanted to involve younger generations in the event, and so invited a number of schools to get their students to participate.
-Although a few he contacted said they couldn’t be involved due to exam and holiday timetables, he eventually worked with one formal school and another informal community-based school.
+Budi worked with one formal school and another informal community-based school.
 Alongside teachers and members of the public, they had 45 high school students and 35 middle school students participating in the ritual.
 To cover the tree, Budi taught students about cyanotype.
 This technique is a photographic printing process which produces a cyan-blue print.
 First, Budi asked the students to look for dried leaves, branches or flowers.
 Then they had to arrange the objects on a special paper that has been sensitized by the cyanotype chemicals.
 Next, they had to put the paper with the objects arranged on a special tray which had some glass covering it.
-They would leave this to expose in the sunlight.
-Finally, the students would remove the objects and develop the paper in water.
-The print is then hung to be air dried, and eventually attached to the tree.
-Once the tree was covered, students would have the opportunity to photograph and write about their experience on social media.
-Reflecting on the number of people who joined the celebrations, as well as the number of people it reached out to via social media platforms, Budi believes that the project was a successful event.
-Through putting out the ritual on social media, Budi hopes that ‘more people outside the culture of Bali will get to understand the practices here . . .
+This was left to expose in the sunlight.
+Finally, the students removed the objects and developed the paper in water.
+The print is hung to be air dried, and eventually attached to the tree.
+Once the tree was covered, students had the opportunity to photograph and write about their experience on social media.
+Through putting out the ritual on social media, where it reached over 1,000 people, Budi hopes that ‘more people outside the culture of Bali will get to understand the practices here . . .
 We also hope that more youths in Bali can continue this practice independently’.
 Budi believes that if cultural leaders can help people establish bonds with their environments, people will begin to see environmental issues as a personal challenge and responsibility.

 Image: Artwork at SMKN 1 Mas Ubud, Pejeng